 In the input text file, add an INDEX entry within the TSYS card (Do not separate the INDEX entry from the TSYS entry by a "/" !!!), uncomment the GAIN line for your particular observing frequency, and uncomment the TSYS line.
 Then, place this text file in an appropriate directory to read it in with ANTAB.
-For example, if you are reducing data on workstation 'laguna', the most straightforward step is to place it in directory /DATA/LAGUNA\1/FITS, with filename 'VLA.ANTAB'.
+The most straightforward step is to place it in directory \$FITS with filename 'VLA.ANTAB'.
+At the AOC in Socorro, the \$FITS directory for a given computer, e.g., 'laguna', is located at /DATA/LAGUNA\1/FITS.